jjsmu/CaseStudy2DDS/README.md

 | CurrManager   | NaN | NaN      | NaN |

 8. Contact Information:
-Please contact the individual(s) responsible for the data and codebook, in case there are questions or the need for further clarification directly through GitHub.
+Please contact the individual(s) responsible for the data and codebook, in case there are questions or the need for further clarification directly through GitHub or by email.

 9. References and Acknowledgments: